imfd-stroemungsmechanik/introduction-into-cfd/3_backward-step/0_overview.md

 ## Overview

 This tutorial will describe how to pre-process, run and post-process a case involving a transient, isothermal, incompressible flow over a two-dimensional backward-facing step.
 The geometry is shown in the following figure with an inlet on the left, stationary walls on the top and bottom, and an outlet at the right.
-The flow will be solved using the OpenFOAM solver `pimpleFoam` the suitable for laminar and turbulent, isothermal, incompressible flows.
+The flow will be solved using the OpenFOAM solver `pimpleFoam` the suitable for laminar and turbulent, isothermal, incompressible, transient flows.

 ![Backward-facing step case geometry](figures/backward-step-geometry.png)